Astros vs. Angels Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Shohei Ohtani and others are available when the Houston Astros visit the Los Angeles Angels at Angel Stadium of Anaheim on Monday (first pitch at 9:38 PM ET).
+Kyle Tucker and Shohei Ohtani are two of the top players with prop bets available when the Houston Astros and the Los Angeles Angels play at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).

 Bet on this matchup or its props with DraftKings!